bothackBerlin/bothack-challenges/telefonica/README.md

 # Telefónica digital companion challenge
 > We want to excel on our customer support by offering unique digital services along the entire customer journey – from when the need for a mobile contract first arises ’til it’s that time again.

-## General dataset description
+## general dataset description
-- Telefónica provides you with
+- Telefónica provides you with multiple platforms where you can request information from
+- you find the detailed list and format description in tbd

-## Challenge description
+## challenge description
 - the goal of the challenge is that a chatbot enables our customers to experience any kind of informational request he would address to a customer service in a unique and compelling way by using the data sources provided and further 3rd party APIs